omphilejmatsobe/alx-low_level_programming/0x0E-structures_typedef/README.md

 ## Learning Objectives :bookmark_tabs:

-* What are macros and how to use them.
+* What are structures, when, why and how to use them.
-* What are the most common predefined macros.
-* How to include guard your header files.
+* How to use typedef.

 ## Tasks :heavy_check_mark: